-Providence Emergency Management Agency offers a variety of training opportunities for members of our community and volunteers.
-Courses offered include Until Help Arrives, CPR, and the Community Emergency Response Team (CERT) class as well as training on a variety of topics held at the monthly volunteer meetings.
+Providence Emergency Management Agency offers a variety of training opportunities for our community and volunteers.
+Courses offered include Until Help Arrives, CPR, and the Community Emergency Response Team (CERT) class, as well as trainings on a variety of topics held at the monthly volunteer meetings.

 Community Emergency Response Team (CERT)

-Monthly volunteer meetings provide an opportunity to engage in a variety of different trainings.
-Previous volunteer trainings include:
+Monthly volunteer meetings provide an opportunity to engage in a variety of different training.
+Previous volunteer training include:

 - Volunteer reception training